MerosCrypto/Meros/docs/Protocol/Merit.md

 - version: Block version.
 - last: Last Block Hash.
-- contents: Merkle of included Sketch Hashes and Elements.
+- contents: Merkle of the included Verification Packets and Elements.
 - significant: The threshold of what makes a Transaction significant.
 - sketchSalt: The salt used when hashing elements for inclusion in sketches.
+- sketchCheck: Merkle of the Sketch Hashes of the included Verification packets.
 - miner: BLS Public Key, or miner nickname, to mint Merit to.
 - time: Time this Block was mined at.
 - proof: Arbitrary data used to beat the difficulty.
 - signature: Miner's signature of the Block.

+"contents" is a Merkle tree which has leaves for both the Verification Packets (sorted from highest hash to lowest hash) and the Elements included in a Block.
+Every leaf is defined as `Blake2b(prefix + element.serialize())`, where the prefix is the same one used to create the Element's signature.

+"sketchCheck" is a Merkle tree which has leaves for the Sketch Hashes (sorted from highest to lowest and then hashed via `Blake2b-384`.

 Meros has an on-chain nickname system for Merit Holders, where each nickname is an incremental number assigned forever.
 The first miner is 0, the second is 1...
 Referring to a miner who has already earned Merit by their key is not allowed.

-"contents" is an unbalanced Merkle tree where the left side has leaves for the Sketch Hashes (sorted from highest to lowest and then hashed via `Blake2b-384`) and the right side has leaves for the Elements included in a Block (defined as `Blake2b-384(prefix + element.serialize())`).
-If there's no packets in the Block, the left side has a zeroed out hash.
-If there's no elements in the Block, the right side has a zeroed out hash.
-If there's no packets or elements in the Block, the entire merkle has a zeroed out hash.

 A BlockHeader's signature and hash are defined as follows: